The best football songs – ever!

 ‘Meat Pie Sausage Roll (Come on England, Gi’s a Goal)’ (1998)

 Like ‘Vindaloo’, this is an inherently ridiculous song whose very existence is testament to the wonder, magic and absurdity of life.
-Smug Roberts’ – aka Manchester comedian Andy Roberton – has booted together two cornerstones of British culture, football and baked goods, and scored a delicious, naughty treat.
-Cheesy synths, a hoarse northern delivery, Eurodance beats and at least two laugh-out lines (the random interjection of “Ooh!
-We’ve got a corner!” and, erm, the bit at the end that goes, “No wonder my wee smells like sugar puffs, the stress I’m under…”) make ‘Meat Pie A Sausage Roll’ possibly the weirdest entry into the canon.
+Smug Roberts – aka Manchester comedian Andy Roberton – has booted together two cornerstones of British culture, football and baked goods, and scored a delicious, naughty treat.
+Cheesy synths, a hoarse northern delivery, Eurodance beats and at least two laugh-out-loud lines (the random interjection of “Ooh!
+We’ve got a corner!” and, erm, the bit at the end that goes, “No wonder my wee smells like Sugar Puffs, the stress I’m under…”) make ‘Meat Pie A Sausage Roll’ possibly the weirdest entry into the canon.

 Unlike ‘Vindaloo’, it didn’t rocket to Number Two, instead dribbling in at 67, because – as the England team discovers all too often – life also ain’t always fair.
 Jordan Bassett